dmbarbour/wikilon/docs/AwelonLang.md

 Effectively, memoization involves seeking a representation of the computation in a separate table then replacing it by the result from that table.
 The exact mechanism might be different, perhaps recording traces of instrumented computations such that traces can be partially reused.
 There are no strong guarantees: memoization may be probabilistic, table entries may be concurrently expired, and so on.
 Fortunately, even if memoization works only part of the time, it can result in significant savings for recursive computations on persistent data structures.

-To support incremental computing, memoization must be combined with cache-friendly computing patterns.
+To support incremental computing, memoization must be combined with cache-friendly data structures and update patterns.
 Persistent data structures leveraging stowage - such as finger trees and tries - are especially useful.
-For example, if we compute a monoidal value for each node in a persistent tree, computing a slightly different tree could easily reuse most of the memoization effort while use of stowage would reduce costs for comparing data.
+For example, if we compute a monoidal result for each node in a persistent tree, computing a slightly different tree could reuse most of the memoization effort while use of stowage would reduce costs for comparing data.

 ## Static Linking